Data Science and Machine Learning Model Metrics

-This page is a quick reference for common metrics across tasks like classification, regression, and clustering.
-Each entry includes a definition, when to use it, and links to an explanation (mostly from Wikipedia) and the relevant scikit-learn doc.
+This page is a quick reference for common model evaluation metrics across tasks like classification, regression, and clustering.
+Each entry includes a definition, link to an explanation (mostly from Wikipedia) and a relevant Python package doc.
 This list is not meant to be exhaustive.

 Metrics explained